Thousand Name City, Sagittarius

 “Retreat!”
 Olive snapped, jerking the man towards him as he scrambled to a stand.
 “Is it that hard to understand?!”

 Without waiting for a response, Olive began to run, dragging the man along with him.
 They had barely made it a foot away from the rock before there was another flash of light and the entire thing exploded into fragments.
 One of the fragments caught Olive’s temple, and he stumbled forward blindly.
 When he caught himself and looked up, he found the cluster of Capricornian soldiers staring at him wide-eyed and gaping.

 “Retreat!”
 Olive shouted at the flabbergasted soldiers as he tugged the glasses-wearing man along.
 “What will staring do?
 Retreat—now!”

 There was only a split second of confusion and hesitation before the soldiers scrambled to their feet and fled backwards.
 Olive followed after them, tugging the glasses-wearing man along with him for only a little while longer before he shoved him forward to run on his own.

 Their flight was met with a rain of light from the direction that the grenade had come from.
-Vitae rays.
+Vitae bolts.
 And Olive didn’t know what was worse—the boom the rays and bolts made as they pelted the ground around him, or the moment of blindness he had when one hit an area in front of him.
 All he knew was that he had to run.

 Run.
 Run.
 Run.